When you have 20 qualifying years of service and qualify for retirement, there are a few things you need to do:

 - Retirement ceremony

-Your S1/G1 or RPAC will build and help you complete your packet to transfer to the retired reserve.
-The packet will be forwarded to the Readiness Division.
-The Readiness Division will produce your transfer order.
+Your ARA, S1 or RPAC will build and help you complete your packet to transfer to the retired reserve.
+Your G1 at your Major Subordinate Command will produce your transfer order.

 The checklist to the right will take you to the request packet.